 About the Festival

-Tarnanthi, pronounced tar-nan-dee, is a Kaurna word from the traditional owners of the Adelaide Plains.
+The name, pronounced tar-nan-dee, comes from the language of the Kaurna people, the traditional owners of the Adelaide Plains.
 It means to come forth or appear – like the sun and the first emergence of light.
 For many cultures, first light signifies new beginnings.

 The Art Gallery of South Australia acknowledges the Kaurna People as the traditional custodians of the Adelaide Plains and recognises their cultural and heritage beliefs.
 The Gallery proudly celebrates Aboriginal and Torres Strait Islander art and culture and expresses its gratitude and respect to the artists who have created these works.
 The Gallery also pays respect to the cultural authority of Aboriginal people visiting here from across Australia.